 If you enjoy carrot cake you’ll enjoy this spin on a classic recipe.
 Carrot loaf is a fun variation of a common recipe that can travel more easily and takes up less counter space than a sheet pan.

 Perfect for Easter and spring our carrot cake loaf is a tradition.
-My mom used to work at the bank and her boss shared this vintage recipe with her before I was born.
+My mom used to work at the bank and her boss shared this vintage recipe that adds vegetables to a sweet cake with her before I was born.

 Just like our Pumpkin Pecan Bars, I like to bake the loaves of carrot cake a day or two before our gatherings and wrap them up tightly after they have cooled.
 The loaves can be removed from the pans and frosted just before the party.